 Rachel King first did yoga in elementary school, but she didn’t start practicing regularly until she signed up for a beginner’s class at the Dharma Yoga Center near her apartment in Manhattan in 1998.
 After the first class, she was completely hooked—the poses she learned immediately made her feel calmer and more centered.
 Over the years, she tried a variety of yoga styles at a multitude of studios, but found that more athletic kinds of yoga, while exhilarating, often led to injuries that kept her off the mat for months at a time.
 She is deeply grateful to J. for introducing her to a therapeutic style of yoga that allows her to practice while remaining pain-free.
 She completed the AYC Yoga Teacher Training in 2013, and is happy to be able to introduce more people to the benefits of a breath-centered yoga practice.
 Outside the studio, she has worked over the years as a writer, editor, lexicographer, and librarian.
 She loves to teach, and currently works as an instructor in higher education.

 Robin Helfritch began her yoga journey at age 5, growing up with a yogi mom who practiced as a means to ease her symptoms from Multiple Sclerosis.
 With early beginnings in the teachings of the Himalayan Institute, and years of practicing various styles of Hatha yoga, Robin realized her need for therapeutic yoga after suffering a back injury and four subsequent surgeries, including a spinal cord stimulator implant.
 Seeking relief from her chronic pain and finding that the fast-paced, vigorous vinyasa style she formerly practiced was exacerbating her pain rather than helping it, she discovered the power of self-healing with personal, breath-centered yoga at Abhyasa Yoga Center.
 She completed the AYC Yoga Teacher Training in 2014.
-Additionally, she holds a certification in vinyasa yoga from Karuna Yoga and is a certified Next Generation Yoga kids yoga teacher.
-Robin believes that yoga is a celebration of life and a gift to be shared from one friend to another.
+Additionally, she holds a 200-hour certification in vinyasa yoga from Karuna Yoga and is a trained and certified kids yoga teacher through Next Generation Yoga.
+She is currently studying with Leslie Kaminoff in a 2-year advanced yoga anatomy program at The Breathing Project.
+Robin believes that yoga is a celebration of life and a gift to be shared from one friend to another. www.redrobinyoga.com

 Robyn Love came to yoga a little reluctantly – both curious and suspicious about this tradition that has been imported to the West.
 When her two children were under the age of two, she took her first class as a way of getting an hour of alone time.
 Thus, after a long courtship, it was love at first sight.
 Robyn completed her 200-hr teacher training with Guta Hedewig of the New York Yoga School in the Desikachar tradition in 2009.
 She completed an additional 375 hours of training with Guta in 2013.
 She is currently enrolled in the three-year YATNA yoga therapy certification program under the guidance of Chase Bossart, Dolphi Wertenbaker and Amy Wheeler.
 She teaches with Liberation Prison Yoga at the Manhattan Detention Complex in the transgender unit and she is a jukai student in the Mountains and Rivers Order of Zen Buddhism.